Healthdirect Free Australian health advice you can count on.

 Illustration of uterine fibroids.

-Fibroids are non-cancerous tumours that grow in and around the uterus.
+Fibroids are non-cancerous tumours that grow in and around your uterus.

-Most women with uterine fibroids do not experience symptoms.
-When uterine fibroids do cause symptoms, the most common ones include:
+When uterine fibroids do cause symptoms, they include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.